therealjsie/therealjsie/README.md

 “*Hi there!*“ 👋

 I'm Johannes Siebel.
-I mostly use Github for tinkering with new tools, languages and ideas.
+I use my public Github space for tinkering with new tools, languages and ideas.
 Keep reading if you want to know more about me or if you want to get in touch.

 *__Quote of the Day__*